 Keep using the veil of ignorance as a good thought experiment, but keep going deeper with your empathy.
 Achieving that evolves things, thoughts and actions.

-From a discussion with Felipe Andrés Torres Sepulveda and Margherita Pagani.
+From a discussion with Felipe Andrés Torres Sepulveda and Meg Pagani.